GraphQL vs REST: When to Use What in Modern API Design

 Choosing between GraphQL and REST is an architectural decision that affects performance, security, scalability, and team velocity.

 This article compares GraphQL and REST at a system-design level and explains when each approach is the better choice.
+For a broader look at API architecture patterns, see our guide on building scalable APIs.

 What REST Does Well

 REST is built around resources, HTTP semantics, and predictable behavior.
 It aligns naturally with the web’s original design.
+Understanding how the internet works and the TCP/IP model helps clarify why REST maps so cleanly to HTTP.

 - Clear resource-based URLs